spsomesh2001/code-editor/README.md

-# HTML, CSS, JavaScript Code Editor using react
+# HTML, CSS, JavaScript Code Editor using React

 This is an online code editor for HTML, CSS and JavaScript built using React.